How to Treat Phlebitis with Compression Armsleeves

 What is Phlebitis: Overview and Symptoms

-Sometimes called thrombophlebitis, phlebitis is used to describe veins that are painful, red and inflamed.
-Phlebitis is actually a symptom of an underlying problem, namely a blood clot that has formed in the vein.
+Sometimes called thrombophlebitis, Phlebitis is the pain and inflammation that comes with clot in a superficial vein.
 While phlebitis usually occurs in the legs, it can also manifest in the arms and may be caused by many factors, including physical trauma or injury, surgery or long periods of inactivity.

-Deep vein thrombosis is much more serious; it occurs when a blood clot forms in the veins of the body, usually in the legs.
+Another type of blood clot, Deep vein thrombosis, is much more serious; it occurs when a blood clot forms in a deep vein of the body, usually in the legs.
 Clots that form in deep veins have a much higher chance of breaking off and traveling to the lungs, resulting in a pulmonary embolism, which can be life-threatening in the most severe cases.
 You won’t be able to see the inflammation directly, but you will be able to feel significant pain and swelling.
 Most DVT cases require medical care immediately, so if you suspect that you have DVT, talk to your doctor right away.

 If you have phlebitis in your arm, compression armsleeves can help treat your condition.
 Here are the four main benefits of armsleeves:

 - Reduced swelling: Because of the tight nature of compression sleeves, fluids can’t pool and cause swelling — they have to keep moving along.
 If you put the sleeves on in the morning before your body has a chance to start retaining fluids, you’ll see a noticeable difference at the end of the day.

 - Improved circulation: Compression sleeves provide gentle, graduated pressure that encourages the blood to keep moving rather than pooling in your extremities.